Scientific Name

 Hardiness

-USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9a to 11b: from 20°F (-6.7°C) to 50°F (10°C).

 How to Grow and Care

 Bishop's Cap is one of the easiest Astrophytums to grow.
-It is sometimes seen as a grafted plant but grows very well on its roots.
+It is sometimes seen as a grafted plant, but it grows very well on its roots.
 Like other star cacti, it does not require much water and thrives even with a very small Spartan root zone.
 However, they demand fast drainage overall and are downright hard to kill except with excessive moisture and fertile soils.
-Very slow growth and small size make them ideal for bonsai pots and other creative containers on the porch, window sill, or balcony.
+Very slow growth and small size make them ideal for bonsai pots and other creative containers on the porch, windowsill, or balcony.
 This is ideal for beginners due to its lack of thorns, exceptional geometry, and ease of cultivation indoors.

 Bishop's Cap is cold hardy to about 20 °F (−6.7 °C).
 It should be given light shade for best results, although it will tolerate full sun.
 During the summer, it should be given moderate water, but it should be kept dry as soon as the temperature starts dropping.
 It should also be perfectly dry in winter at temperatures between 40 and 60 °F (5 and 15 °C).
-Bishop's Cap grows much faster with a low nitrogen content fertilizer in spring and summer.
+Bishop's Cap grows much faster with a low-nitrogen fertilizer in spring and summer.

 Learn more at How to Grow and Care for Astrophytum.